moltin/js-sdk/README.md

 const Moltin = MoltinGateway({
   client_id: 'XXX',
   host: 'api.yourdomain.com'
-});
+})
 ```

-## Contributing
+## ❤️ Contributing

 We love community contributions.
 Here's a quick guide if you want to submit a pull request:

 1. Fork the repository
 2. Add a test for your change (it should fail)
 3. Make the tests pass
 4. Commit your changes (see note below)
 5. Submit your PR with a brief description explaining your changes

 > **Note:** Commits should adhere to the [Angular commit conventions](https://github.com/angular/angular.js/blob/master/CONTRIBUTING.md#-git-commit-guidelines).

+Make sure you have [Prettier](https://prettier.io) installed for your editor with ESLint integration enabled.

-## Development
+## ⚡️ Development

 The SDK is built with [ES6 modules](https://strongloop.com/strongblog/an-introduction-to-javascript-es6-modules/) that are bundled using [Rollup](http://rollupjs.org).